roman-milk/roman-milk.github.io/george-and-shawna.md

+===

- ****** George and Shawna Ch.
-04 ****** byJust_Plain_Bob© Share George with his girl friend?
+Share George with his girl friend?
 Good Lord why had she blurted that out.
 Could she share him like she told him she would?
 She didn't really have an answer for that one and the way George had acted after she had blurted it out led her to believe that she would never have to find out.
 Her begging to be a part of his life again hadn't seemed to faze him at all.
 Just "I want to go to bed, please leave."

  She was at a loss as to what to do to get George back.
 She needed his love, his tenderness; she needed him to want her sexually even if it had to be the way he had just done it.
 She hadn't liked the way he had taken her and in fact, when she finally told him about the rest of her night with Glen at the party she had told him that if he had ever treated her like that she would be gone in a heartbeat.
 Well, he had treated her that way and she wasn't packing her suitcases.
 She had not liked it one bit, well that wasn't exactly true - she had gotten into it when he took her ass - and she hoped that he would never be that way with her again, but if he did she knew that she would somehow suffer through it in the hope that somehow it would help heal the marriage.
 She needed sex even if it was bad sex.